-The Environmental Film Festival in the Nation’s Capital seeks to advance public understanding of the environment through the power of film.
+Environmental Film Festival in the Nation’s Capital is the world’s premiere showcase of environmentally themed films.
+Through our annual festival, year-round events, and online resources, we seek to advance public understanding of the environment through the power of film.

 The Environmental Film Festival in the Nation’s Capital is a nonprofit 501(c)(3) organization.
-All donations are tax-deductible to the fullest extent of the law.
-Our Federal ID Number is 83-0469770.
+All donations are tax-deductible.